 The University of Northampton Early Years degrees draw on a wide range of disciplines, with our Early Childhood Studies BA (Hons) degree taking a holistic approach to the development of children from birth to the age of eight.
 This course allows you to develop your skills in the areas of early childhood care and education, health and social care, while broadening your knowledge of early years pedagogy, psychology, sociology, law, policy, health, philosophy, leadership and management.

 Entry Requirements Typical Offer: CCC at A Level/MMM at BTEC.
-Applicants are expected to hold a GCSE grade C/4 or above in English and Mathematics, as well as demonstrating a commitment to Early Childhood Studies by having previous work experience with children under 8-years-old.
+Applicants are expected to hold a GCSE grade C/4 or equivalent in English and Mathematics, as well as demonstrating a commitment to Early Childhood Studies by having previous work experience with children under 8-years-old.
 Interviews and Disclosure and Barring Service (DMS) checks are also required.

 Students with a Foundation Degree or HND degree will benefit from the Early Childhood Studies (Top-Up) course, as you will have the opportunity to progress onto a full honours degree.
 This is especially useful if you are already actively working within this field.
 Consolidate your knowledge on the holistic development of young children and take advantage of the opportunity to apply everything you have learned in a real placement or workplace setting.